THE ABCs OF CITIZEN ADVOCACY

 Be aware of timing.
 The most effective time to place a call to your lawmaker is close to a vote or legislative hearing.
 It is not required that you write a letter or have made an attempt to contact your lawmaker prior to a phone call, but it is helpful.
 If you have written or visited with your legislator in the past remind them or their staff of this previous contact when you call.

 Write a script.
-Before you make the call, think thoroughly about the reason for your call.
-Your phone call will be short, so you really need to have an action for your legislator to make and one or two concise statements prepared to support the action.
+Before making the call, think carefully about the reason for your call.
+Your phone call will be brief, so you need to have a specific action for your legislator to take and prepare one or two concise statements to support the action.
 The goal is to make absolutely clear what action you want your legislator to take.